rlfagan/Zuul-Pipline/README.md

-# FOSSA Analysis Zuul Job Example
+# FOSSA Analysis Job Example

 This project includes a Zuul pipeline configuration for running FOSSA license compliance and vulnerability analysis.